B2B buyer behaviour has changed in recent years, as buyers delay their interaction with vendors until much later in the sales funnel.

 The sales environment is witnessing a distinct shift away from the traditional method of B2B prospecting (outbound sales) to one that is more buyer-friendly (inbound).

 As buyers – before making a decision we tap into multiple sources; 60% of us rely on Word Of Mouth – friends – social media, 49% on customer references and recommendations, 47% on analyst reports, and 44% on media articles (source HubSpot Inbound Sales Report 2016).

-Traditionally as sellers we have pushed out communications using outbound tactics that suited our needs rather than may be what buyers wanted.
+Traditionally as sellers we have pushed out communications using outbound tactics that suited our needs rather than what the buyers wanted.

-Whereas today buyers are far more likely to ignore that message and see it as biased, preferring online sources for self-research without the need for any direct sales contact at the early stages of their buying journey.
+Whereas today buyers are far more likely to ignore that message and see it as biased and mostly prefer online sources for self-research.

 Understanding buyer attitudes, motivations and digital behaviour is crucial in creating a road map on how to grow the number of qualified visitors to your website.